-Well, truth be told it isn’t really magic, but rather a couple “tricks” using the keyboard or mouse – your choice!
-Here they are:
+Well, truth be told it isn’t really magic, but rather a “trick” using the keyboard:

-1 – Press the Ctrl + Shift + T keyboard combination. (refer to the above image.)
+Simply press the Ctrl + Shift + T key combination. (refer to the above image.)

-Whether you prefer to use method one or two, the result is the same: The last tab you closed in your web browser will reopen with the web page that was displayed at time of its untimely closure sitting there waiting for you to continue where you left off!
+The last tab you closed in your web browser should reopen with the web page that was displayed at the time of its untimely closure sitting there waiting for you to continue where you left off!

-Repeat the process and the next to last tab you closed will re-open.
-Pretty neat, huh?
+Repeat the process and the next to last tab you closed will reopen as well.

 If you closed the browser by accident, just launch the browser again and press Ctrl+Shift+T to reopen the last-used tab!

-This tip works with Microsoft Edge, Internet Explorer, Firefox, Opera and Chrome (and perhaps other browsers as well, but I have only tested it with these five).
+This tip works with Microsoft Edge, Internet Explorer, Firefox, Opera and Chrome (and probably other browsers as well, but I have only tested it with these five).

 Bonus tip #1: This post explains how to reopen an accidentally closed tab in Safari (on your iPhone or iPad).